 If a student's performance in research is below expectations during a given semester, the student will receive a grade of unsatisfactory in BIOE 500 for the semester.
-A grade of unsatisfactory in a research course is documented on the student's official transcript and results in academic probation by the Office of Graduate and Postdoctoral Studies for the subsequent semester.
 When a student receives a grade of unsatisfactory for BIOE 500, it is an indicator that improvement is necessary.
-The advisor should discuss this grade with the student and document the basis for the unsatisfactory grade, either on the advisor portion of the semi-annual progress report covering the time frame for the effected semester, or in a counseling letter or performance improvement plan.
+The advisor should discuss this grade with the student and document the basis for the unsatisfactory grade, either on the advisor portion of the semi-annual progress report covering the time frame for the affected semester, or in a counseling letter or performance improvement plan.